Eggmansworld/tp-it-guides/README.md

     <img width="303" height="113" alt="image" src="https://github.com/user-attachments/assets/e187315d-b40e-4cc6-b04f-762b04b3a3d8" />

 2. In the list of Services, find “**Secondary Login**”

-    a.
-Double-click the name to open the **Secondary Login** properties
+    - Double-click the name to open the **Secondary Login** properties

-    b.
-Change the Startup Type to **Automatic**
+    - Change the Startup Type to **Automatic**

-    c.
-Under “Service Status”, click the **Start** button
+    - Under “Service Status”, click the **Start** button

-    d.
-Click on OK and close the Services window.
+    - Click on OK and close the Services window.

     <img width="486" height="427" alt="image" src="https://github.com/user-attachments/assets/b6b34d9d-449c-4290-bd20-7144575c6866" />

 3. Inside the folder you extracted from the download, run “**SETUP.bat**”.
 VC2005 is installed first, then the Postgres installer starts after.
 If VC2005 is already installed on your system, you can ignore the “another version already installed” message and continue the Postgres installation.